rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

 ### Additional Monitoring ClusterRoles

 Monitoring also creates additional `ClusterRoles` that are not assigned to users by default but are created within the cluster.
 They are not aggregated by default but can be bound to a namespace by deploying a RoleBinding that references it.
-To define a ClusterRoleBinding with `kubectl` instead of through Rancher, click [here]({{<baseurl>}}/rancher/v2.6/en/monitoring-alerting/rbac/#assigning-roles-and-clusterroles-to-users-with-kubectl).
+To define a ClusterRoleBinding with `kubectl` instead of through Rancher, click [here](#assigning-roles-and-clusterroles-with-kubectl).

 | Role | Purpose  |
 | ------------------------------| ---------------------------|
 | monitoring-ui-view | <a id="monitoring-ui-view"></a>_Available as of Monitoring v2 14.5.100+_ Provides read-only access to external Monitoring UIs by giving a user permission to list the Prometheus, Alertmanager, and Grafana endpoints and make GET requests to Prometheus, Grafana, and Alertmanager UIs through the Rancher proxy. |

-### Assigning Roles and ClusterRoles to Users with kubectl
+### Assigning Roles and ClusterRoles with kubectl

-An alternative method to using Rancher to attach a Role to a user is by defining them in YAML files that you create.
+An alternative method to using Rancher to attach a Role or ClusterRole to a user or group is by defining bindings in YAML files that you create.
 You must first configure the `RoleBinding` or `ClusterRoleBinding` with the YAML file that defines the User and Role.
-Then to apply the changes, you must run the `kubectl` command `kubectl apply`.
+Then to apply the changes, you must run the `kubectl apply` command.
 <br>

 * **Roles**: Below is an example of a YAML file to help you configure `RoleBindings` in Kubernetes to attach to a user.
-Note that you will need to fill in the subject below.
+You will need to fill in the name below, and name is case-sensitive.
+Note that the example files shown in the `kubectl apply` commands below are named using the filenames from these example commands.

 ```
 apiVersion: rbac.authorization.k8s.io/v1